 Enable UFW Ports

 UFW can allow access to specific ports for applications or services.
-This section will cover how to open HTTP (port 80) and HTTPS (port 443) ports for a web server and how to allow port ranges.
+This section covers how to open HTTP (port 80) and HTTPS (port 443) ports for web servers and how to allow port ranges.
+If you are setting up a web server, see our guides on installing Nginx on Debian or installing Apache on Debian.
+For additional web server security, consider pairing UFW with ModSecurity for Apache or Let’s Encrypt SSL certificates for Nginx.

 To allow HTTP port 80, you can use any of the following commands: